 Maler has been at the forefront of almost every innovation in identity in the internet age, including co-creating such landmark technologies as XML and innovating and leading standards such as SAML and User-Managed Access (UMA).
 She has also served as a Forrester Research security and risk analyst with John Kindervag.
 She is also a strong advocate of zero trust identity.

-Dr. Cunningham previously served as vice president and principal analyst at Forrester Research, providing strategic guidance on zero trust, artificial intelligence, machine learning and security architecture design for security leaders around the globe.
-Prior to Forrester, he was the chief of cryptologic technologies at NSA, where he directed all research and development of cyber entities to assess threat vectors, network forensics and methodologies of nefarious cyber actors across the intelligence enterprise
+Dr. Cunningham previously served as vice president and principal analyst at Forrester Research, providing strategic guidance on Zero Trust, artificial intelligence, machine learning and security architecture design for security leaders around the globe.

 Kindervag currently advises both public and private sector organizations with the design and building of zero trust networks and other cybersecurity topics.
 He holds, or has held, numerous industry certifications, including QSA, CISSP, CEH and CCNA.
 He has a practitioner background, having served as a security consultant, penetration tester and security architect.
 His expertise lies in the areas of secure network design, wireless security and voice-over-IP hacking.